RAS-University/robotic-courses/docs/MPC.md

   $$
   (A + B C D)^{-1} = A^{-1} - A^{-1} B (DA^{-1} B + C^{-1})^{-1} D A^{-1} \tag{1.54} \label{1.54}
   $$
-  A usefull special case of this result is
+  A useful special case of this result is
   $$
   (I+X^{-1})^{-1}=I-(I+X)^{-1}
   $$